azzy-chemE/Rayfield-Systems-HUVTSP/README.md

    ```

 5. **Access the web interface**
-   Open your browser and go to `http://localhost:5000`
+   Open your browser and go to `http://localhost:5000` or 'https://rayfield-systems-huvtsp.onrender.com'

 ## How to Use

 1. **Setup Platform**: Configure your renewable energy site type and specifications
 2. **Add Inspections**: Log maintenance inspections with dates, notes, and status
-3. **Run AI Analysis**: Get comprehensive AI-powered analysis based on your inputs
+3. **Run AI Analysis**: Get comprehensive AI-powered analysis based on your inputs.
+Metrics are AI determined based on site type, summarized at bottom under Ai analysis.
-4. **View Results**: See dynamic analysis that changes based on your configuration
+4. **View Results**: See dynamic analysis that changes based on your configuration.
+Outputs cleaned data and graphs if csv/pdf imported(work in progress).

 ## Technology Stack